r-kupin/webserv/README.md

 ```
 #### Server-level directives
 ##### listen
 Has only one *arg* which sets the port, used by the server for requests listening.
+Multiple ports are possible for the single server via specification of the multiple `listen` directives.
 ##### server_name
-Should define server's host name, but only works for *localhost* right now
+Accepts one or more hostnames, that this server will monitor.
 ##### log
 Path to directory where log file named `servername_port.log` is going to be located.
 Actual nginx creates 2 log files : `access.log` and `error.log`.
 Nginx only outputs basic information to that logs, such as what was requested and what was returned.
 #### Location-level directives